 A good manager needs to have a selection of hard and soft skills that will set enable them to deal with common scenarios they face each day.
 Managers are:

-1) Leaders: a manager is someone who can lead a group, small or large, to a shared goal.
-Their leadership style will evolve depending on situations and the individuals within the team.
+A manager is someone who can lead a group, small or large, to a shared goal.
+Their leadership style will evolve depending on the situation and individuals within the team.
 But at all times, they retain the authority while welcoming everyone to play their part and have a say.

-3) Trusting and trustworthy: staff members need to be able to trust their manager and rely on them when needed.
+Staff members need to be able to trust their managers and rely on them when needed.
 They need to trust that the project plans they have made are effective and efficient.
 They may also need to trust them with sensitive workplace issues or to judge staff conflict fairly.
 Likewise, a good manager trusts their staff and doesn’t micromanage their work.

-4) Communicators (and Listeners!): the best managers are able to communicate effectively.
+The best managers are able to communicate effectively.
 This includes verbal communication and communicating through body language.
-And they remember that communication is just as much about active listening is it is about speaking
+And they remember that communication is just as much about active listening as it is about speaking

-6) Supportive: managers support their staff when they are finding tasks difficult or fail to understand parts of processes.
-They also support them when they offer suggestions or discuss personal development during manager appraisal meeting.
+Managers support their staff when they are finding tasks difficult or fail to understand parts of processes.
+They also support them when they offer suggestions or discuss personal development during manager appraisal meetings.

-7) Knowledgeable: managers must be knowledgeable on the tasks that their team are expected to deliver.
+Managers must be knowledgeable about the tasks that their teams are expected to deliver.
 They should be a source of information to help the team overcome project misunderstandings and issues related to individual goals.

 Imposter syndrome can occur in any job but is frequently experienced by new managers.
 It occurs when someone feels like they do not have the skills or knowledge to perform their duties.
 They feel as though they got into their role by chance rather than their attributes.